 Conclusion

-You now have the tools and techniques you need to learn how to work remotely.
+You now have the technique and a remote work monitoring tool.
 These are key to a successful transition.
 You’ll be able to do your best work at home if you consider workspace design, daily plan, and engagement.

 Working from home can be rewarding and productive if you have the proper structure and healthy reflection.
 You are now ready to create a space for yourself!